“Who loves a garden, still his ‘Eden’ keeps.”

 Lois Adelheide Gustava Margarethe von Purucker Maxon 1885-1960

-Erected 1969 by Florida Board of Parks and Historic Memorials.
-(Marker Number F-172.)
+Erected 1969 by Florida Board of Parks and Historic Memorials

 Other nearby markers.
 At least 2 other markers are within 9 miles of this marker, measured as the crow flies.
 Gulf Cemetery (approx. 6.8 miles away); Freeport Masonic Hall (approx. 8˝ miles away).

 Credits.
 This page was last revised on July 22, 2018.
-This page originally submitted on March 25, 2011, by David J Gaines of Pinson, Alabama.
-This page has been viewed 663 times since then.
+It was originally submitted on March 25, 2011, by David J Gaines of Pinson, Alabama.
+This page has been viewed 723 times since then and 23 times this year.
 Photos: 1, 2, 3, 4. submitted on March 25, 2011, by David J Gaines of Pinson, Alabama. • Bill Pfingsten was the editor who published this page.